tanyaschlusser/array2gif/README.rst

 animated GIF.
 It works for me - just small animations of thermodynamics simulations - like the magnetization in the Ising model shown here.

-These animated GIFs use white to represent negative spin and blue to represent positive spin.
-They explore the interplay between the magnetic coupling force between atoms, and the randomness from the temperature, using the Ising model and Monte Carlo simulation to sample from equilibrium distributions.
-The animation shows the progression from the seed magnetization to equilibrium.

 Usage
 -----